LocalViT: Analyzing Locality in Vision Transformers: Abstract

 \section{Abstract}

-We study how to introduce locality mechanisms into vision transformers.
-The transformer network originates from machine translation and is particularly good at modelling long-range dependencies within a long sequence.
-Although the global interaction between the token embeddings could be well modelled by the self-attention mechanism of transformers, what is lacking a locality mechanism for information exchange within a local region.
-Yet, locality is essential for images since it pertains to structures like lines, edges, shapes, and even objects.

-We add locality to vision transformers by introducing depth-wise convolution into the feed-forward network.
+The aim of this paper is to study the influence of locality mechanisms in vision transformers.
+Transformers originated from machine translation and are particularly good at modelling long-range dependencies within a long sequence.
+Although the global interaction between the token embeddings could be well modelled by the self-attention mechanism of transformers, what is lacking is a locality mechanism for information exchange within a local region.
+In this paper, locality mechanism is systematically investigated by carefully designed controlled experiments.
+We add locality to vision transformers into the feed-forward network.
 This seemingly simple solution is inspired by the comparison between feed-forward networks and inverted residual blocks.
-The importance of locality mechanisms is validated in two ways: 1) A wide range of design choices (activation function, layer placement, expansion ratio) are available for incorporating locality mechanisms and all proper choices can lead to a performance gain over the baseline, and 2) The same locality mechanism is successfully applied to 4 vision transformers, which shows the generalization of the locality concept.
-In particular, for ImageNet2012 classification, the locality-enhanced transformers outperform the baselines DeiT-T~\cite{touvron2020training} and PVT-T~\cite{wang2021pyramid} by 2.6\% and 3.1\% with a negligible increase in the number of parameters and computational effort.
+The importance of locality mechanisms is validated in two ways: 1) A wide range of design choices (activation function, layer placement, expansion ratio) are available for incorporating locality mechanisms and proper choices can lead to a performance gain over the baseline, and 2) The same locality mechanism is successfully applied to vision transformers with different architecture designs, which shows the generalization of the locality concept.
+For ImageNet2012 classification, the locality-enhanced transformers outperform the baselines Swin-T~\cite{liu2021swin}, DeiT-T~\cite{touvron2020training} and PVT-T~\cite{wang2021pyramid} by 1.0\%, 2.6\% and 3.1\% with a negligible increase in the number of parameters and computational effort.
 Code is available at \url{https://github.com/ofsoundof/LocalViT}.